What are impact fees?

 Why do communities impose impact fees?

-First, many communities either have underestimated their actual growth or failed to engage in long-range, fiscal planning for capital improvements altogether.
-Accordingly, because these communities have not adequately planned for growth, they need additional sources of revenue, for example impact fees, to fund those capital improvements which are necessary to accommodate growth.
+- Many communities either have underestimated their actual growth or failed to engage in long-range fiscal planning for capital improvements altogether.
+Accordingly, because these communities have not adequately planned for growth, they need additional sources of revenue, such as impact fees, to fund those capital improvements that are necessary to accommodate growth.

-Second, many other sources of revenue have dried up as options for local governments.
-Over the last several years, fiscal responsibility has been shifted from federal and state governments to local units.
+- Many other sources of revenue have dried up as options for local governments.
+Over the last several years, fiscal responsibility has shifted from federal and state governments to local units.
 For example, municipalities are now required to share more of the burden for transportation costs than in the past.

-Finally, some people contend that the burden of paying for capital improvements should be borne by new development because new residents will be the ones who will put pressure on the existing facilities.
+- Finally, some contend that the burden of paying for capital improvements should be borne by new development because new residents will be the ones who will put pressure on the existing facilities.